solislemuslab/simulation-suite/README-ms-format.md

 ### Read a network in with Newick format

-This is in the `main.cpp` file right now, so `main.cpp` should just be adjusted for now to test different Newick strings:
+This is in the `main.cpp` file right now, so `main.cpp` should just be adjusted for now to test different Newick strings (do not commit your local changes):

 ```cpp
 #include "SimSuite.hpp"